sherirosalia/python_scrapy_data_scrape/README.md

 ## 📖 Mechanism to Spider
 1. Initial URLs to spider were derived from: TBD.
 2. Purpose of spidering is to distribute information to the following organizations: TBD.
+3. Mechanism is to add new URLs every X days.

 ## License